 A list of other valuable resources is available here.

-(3) Law schools typically all offer prospective students the opportunity to schedule a formal Prospective Student Tour.
+(3) Law schools typically offer prospective students the opportunity to schedule a formal Prospective Student Tour.
 These tours typically include the opportunity to tour the school with a guide, to sit in on a law school class, and to meet with an admissions representative.
 Contact the school’s Admissions Office to schedule a Prospective Student Tour.